CloudCommandos/exercises/orchestrate-containers/collab.md

 A standard Kubernetes setup consists of both master and worker nodes.
 A master node consists of 3 applications, API server, controller manager and scheduler.
 Kubernetes API uses command line `kubectl` to describe the desired state.

 The worker node consists of 2 processes, kubelet and a proxy (kube-proxy).
-Kubelet is a "node agent" that start and stop the pods and communicates with Docker Engine at a host level.
-Kubelet also communicate with API server on the master nodes and manages the containers, associated volumes and images.
+Kubelet is a "node agent" that starts and stops the pods and communicates with Docker Engine at a host level.
+Kubelet also communicates with API server on the master nodes and manages the containers, associated volumes and images.
 Kube-proxy reflects the kubernetes networking service on each node.

-Common terms on Kubernetes:
+Common terms of Kubernetes:

 Node: It a worker machine and it maybe either a physical machine or a virtual machine.
 A Master node controls each worker nodes.
 A node consists of at least a container runtime and Kubelet.